 Clinical Agency Discount: CSS works with a variety of healthcare providers in the local area to provide undergraduates with clinical training.
-If you are an employee of one of these sites, and providing professional guidance to CSS students, you may be eligible for 50% discount on tuition on your graduate program.
+If you are an employee of one of these sites, and providing professional guidance to CSS students, you may be eligible for a 50% discount on tuition on your graduate program.

 Meaningful Work Award: Online graduate students are eligible for this award.
 It offers a 10% tuition discount to employees of a large number of participating organizations—many of these organizations are medical (e.g. Albany Area Hospital, Banner Health, Buffalo Hospital, etc.).

 University of Minnesota-Twin Cities

 MBA Scholarships & Fellowships: The Carlson School gives a large number of financial awards to MBA students each year.
 There are scholarships for women, veterans, diverse candidates, international students—the list goes on.
 When you’re enrolled in a full-time MBA program, you will automatically be considered for any eligible scholarship.

-- MSBA International Student Scholarship: Carlson and UMTC dole out a limited number of merit-based scholarships to international students.
+MSBA Scholarship: Carlson School offers $20,000 merit-based scholarships to full-time MSBA graduate students.
+Carlson and UMTC also provide a limited number of merit-based scholarships to international students.
 As you might imagine, these are quite competitive.
 If you are eligible and enroll in the MSBA program, you will automatically be considered for the award.

 Data Science Events in Minnesota